PumpKinzzzzz/PumpKinzzzzz/README.md

 - **GreenDev & Low-Tech:** I strongly believe software should adapt to the hardware, not the other way around.
 I optimize my code for efficiency, digital sustainability, and accessibility.
 - **Product & UX Design:** I really enjoy to design features.
 I like to talk with users, find where the friction is, and build intuitive interfaces to fix it.
 - **Crafting Durable Software:** For me, code is only truly sustainable if it's easy to read, easy to maintain, and seamless to adopt.
 That’s why I love diving deep into software architecture, writing clean code centered around SOLID principles, and keeping things as simple as possible under the hood.
-We trust our successors to do the same for us.
+I trust our successors to do the same for us.

 ## Tech Stack